An introduction to PPI

 This online resource holds useful briefing notes for researchers on how best to involve members of the public in research.

-The RDS PPI handbook has been created for researchers as a guide to help in the planning, managing and implementation of PPI activities.
+The RDS Brief Guide on Public Involvement has been created for researchers as a guide to help in the planning, managing and implementation of PPI activities.

 INVOLVE: Involvement cost calculator